AuroraStorm-sw/Portfolio-project-3/README.md

 While testing, it was discovered that the buffs remained when restarting the game because the restart_game function didn't include a way to reset them.
 This was fixed by giving the weapon and rest variables "None" in the restart_game function, and the issue was solved.

+Due to the extensive amount of text, it got difficult to discern the functions, so I decided to put all the creative story bits into a separate .py file and import it to the run.py file.
+This made troubleshooting much easier and the overall organization of the code.

 ## Deployment

 This project was deployed via GitHub Pages and Heroku used as a development environment.
 From GitHub, I could commit and push my changes throughout the project that automatically got added to the project linked in Heroku.